coverclock/com-diag-codex/README.md

 This is not my area of expertise, which is why nothing about the Secure Socket Layer or cryptography shows up on my resume.
-But people learn in different ways, and my way has always been hands-on learn-by doing.
+But people learn in different ways, and my way has always been hands-on learn-by-doing.
 Codex has been a useful mechanism through which I would like to think I've learned enough to use OpenSSL in the kinds of product development efforts on which I get paid to work.